-Since then, the EU has been able to impose fines on companies that do not comply with the regulation, at either 4% of their annual proceeds or up to 20 million Euros (that’s over 22 million US dollars).
-Also, further sanctions can be imposed.
+Since then, the EU has been able to impose fines on companies that do not comply with the regulation.
 This not only affects companies within the EU, it also affects every country that provides services to the EU market.

 For example, if you operate a US-based hotel, then the way that you collect, store, and use personal data for guests from the EU must comply with GDPR regulations.
 The hotel must also provide clear language about what it will be doing with personal data like email address, and follow very strict rules surrounding how they store and subsequently use this personal data.

 So what happens if a company does not comply with the requirements of the GDPR or even just unknowingly violates the law?